 More on Committee Work

-WASHINGTON - Today, Congressman Ted W. Lieu (D-Los Angeles County) issued the following statement on the House's move to open an impeachment inquiry into the President.
+WASHINGTON - Today, Congressman Ted W. Lieu (D-Los Angeles County) issued the following statement in response to the murder of George Floyd and nationwide protests.

 "Watching Minneapolis police officers murder George Floyd shook me to my core.
 All the officers involved must be prosecuted to the fullest extent of the law.
 I share the pain and frustration that Americans feel in this moment.
 Black lives matter.